hci-lab-um/heuristics-for-test-tool-design/Qualityattributesv2.md

 # Quality Attributes
 [◄ Go back to Heuristics List in README file](README.md)

 The purpose of this page is to help you prioritize which quality attributes are important for your tool, depending on your answers to the different heuristics.
-This is based on evidence in the from the research data.
-You can use the quotes and the data to help you build your requirements - in particular to personalize your context description and personas.
+This is based on evidence in the research data.
+You can use the quotes and the data to help you build your requirements - in particular to strengthen your context description and personas.

 Parts of this page:
 - [List of Heuristics with Quality in Use and Product Attributes Associated](#List1)